Republicans Play Hide And Seek: The Case Of The Missing Obamacare Bill

 — Joe Perticone (@JoePerticone) March 2, 2017

 Mr. Hoyer then had a conversation with Abraham Lincoln, who had also been present for the mysterious events surrounding room H-157, in a very large bust that was near the room.
-With press and fellow lawmakers present, Vox reports Mr. Hoyer said to Mr. Lincoln,
+With press and fellow lawmakers present, Vox reports Mr. Hoyer said the following to Mr. Lincoln.

 “Mr. Lincoln, I can’t find the bill.
 Mr. Lincoln, you said public sentiment is everything.
 But if the public can’t see the bill, they can’t give us their sentiment.
 That’s not regular order.
 That’s not democracy.
 That’s not good for our people.
 I know, Mr. Lincoln, you are as upset with your party as I am.”